-Web push notifications are clickable messages that are displayed at the top of the user’s desktop.
-They can be shown even when user’s browser is not open.
+As we have discussed above, Web push notifications are clickable messages that are displayed at the top of the user’s desktop.
+They can be shown even when the user’s browser is not open.

 Apart from desktops, web push notifications work on mobile browsers.

-Although, the popular websites like LinkedIn, Pinterest, Facebook etc. are already using web push notifications.
+Although, popular websites like LinkedIn, Pinterest, Facebook, etc. are already using web push notifications.
 However, this is proving to be more appealing than SMS, email marketing, and other social media.
-According to a survey, push notifications have 50% open rate on mobile devices.
+According to a survey, push notifications have a 50% open rate on mobile devices.

-Setting up Web Push Notifications in WordPress with OneSignal
+Add WordPress Web Push Notifications with OneSignal Plugin

 However, OneSignal is a free service that permits you to add push notifications to any site, web, or mobile application.

-When the plugin is activated, this will add a new menu item labeled OneSignal in the WordPress Admin Bar.
+After the installation process, this will add a new menu item labeled OneSignal in the WordPress Admin Bar.